semrush/intergalactic/website/docs/components/input-number/input-number.md

 >
 > _When testing mobile flight booking forms, we found people preferred steppers for selecting the number of passengers.
 No dropdown menu required, especially since there’s a maximum of 8 travelers allowed and the vast majority select 1–2 travelers._
 >
 > The only downside is that the browser-provided spinners are tiny, which make them difficult to use.
-And some brows- ers don’t show them at all.
+And some browsers don’t show them at all.
 We can solve this problem by creating our own custom stepper component.
 >
 > _from [Form Design Patterns](https://www.smashingmagazine.com/printed-books/form-design-patterns/)_